 Dr. Valerie Tarico thinks there is a lot we can learn from animals, especially when it comes to reproduction.
 In her article, “Orca Whales, Caribou, Abortion, and You,” she shows how common miscarriages are in the animal kingdom.
-These can occur when resources are scarce and mommy orca couldn’t support her calf if it was born alive, or when the caribou baby is sick.
+These can occur when resources are scarce and the mommy orca can’t support her calf if it was born alive, or when the caribou baby is sick.
 Humans, of course, also suffer miscarriages when the pregnancy is unhealthy.
 But Doctor Tarico goes onto to make a very interesting connection between abortion, human intentionality, and lack of resources.

 This article will outline each of her main arguments and respond to them in turn.
 It will argue that miscarriages in the animal and human world cannot be used to justify abortion.